Spread of coronavirus accelerates in U.S. jails and prisons

 The city’s independent oversight body for the jails, the Board of Correction, has identified around 2,000 people who could be released — including inmates aged 50 and above, the infirm, nonviolent, low-level offenders or people jailed for parole violations.
 The city has declined to disclose the number of inmates it has tested for the virus.

-The mayor’s office said the city was evaluating who to free in consultation with state officials, courts and district attorneys.
+On Friday, the New York state government identified 1,100 low-level parole violators for immediate release, including 400 in New York City jails.
 “Hundreds more will be released soon,” said Colby Hamilton, a spokesman for the mayor.

 The United States has more people behind bars than any other nation, a total incarcerated population of nearly 2.3 million as of 2017, including nearly 1.5 million in state and federal prisons and another 745,000 in local jails, according to the U.S. Bureau of Justice Statistics.